GongShengyue/MSFS-MapNG/README.md

 created with [Jsimconnect](https://github.com/mharj/jsimconnect)

+I have used some msfs companion app but most of their maps made me uncomfortable.
+When i use other similar apps, **the plane always jump from one point to another**.
+And the labels in the map are not clear enough.
+So I decide to develop this app.

 ##### Features of the app:

 - smooth map,full 120fps animation,may be the  smoothest similar app,even smoother than the MFD in your game.
 After all,most of the smart phones support high refresh rate.